arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 permalink: /:categories/:title/
 blurb: This is a test blurb describing Autodesk CFD.
 ---
 I have been the UX lead for Autodesk's computational fluid dynamics (CFD) apps since 2011.
-I have supported the following releases of our professional-level offering:
+I have supported the following releases of the professional-level CFD offerings:

 - Autodesk Simulation CFD 2012
 - Autodesk Simulation CFD 2013